TeeDan205/SQL-KMS-file_Documentation/README.md

     ![2a Ansa](https://github.com/user-attachments/assets/8cfe621f-4dc0-4c48-aaa4-bbd9fb1c06da)

-      **The Bottom 3 Regions** were obtained by writing the query as shown below:
+      **The Bottom 3 Regions** were obtained by writing the query (ranked in ascending order) as shown below:

     ![2b qry](https://github.com/user-attachments/assets/a5739c21-c4c5-4f76-a971-926f4a0291c6)